I see patients briefly in challenging circumstances. How can I collect feedback?

 Key points to consider

-- It’s important to collect and reflect on patient feedback for revalidation, whatever your role or specialty.
-You must collect patient feedback even if you only see your patients once, or for a short amount of time.
+- It’s important to reflect on patient feedback for revalidation, whatever your role or specialty.
+You must seek patient feedback even if you only see your patients once, or for a short amount of time.

-- Try to adapt your approach so that you get responses from patients who you only see once, or whose condition may impair their intellectual function, information-processing, or concentration.
+- You can adapt your approach to seeking feedback so that you get responses from patients who you only see once, or whose condition may impair their intellectual function, information-processing, or concentration.

-- Patients with diminished capacity to respond can give valuable feedback with adjustments, such as help to complete the questionnaire (independently from you) or a questionnaire in a different format.
+- Patients with diminished capacity to respond can give valuable feedback with adjustments, such as help to complete a questionnaire (independently from you) or a questionnaire in a different format.

-- Make sure your appraiser considers the context of your work and whether this is likely to have influenced the feedback.
-Benchmarking against doctors working in a similar context may help to counter the potential for negative bias in the responses.
+- Make sure your appraiser considers the context of your work and whether this is likely to have influenced the content of feedback you received.

 - Don't collect or collate responses yourself, or ask your responsible officer, suitable person or appraiser to do this.

-- Use an independent survey provider to process your feedback and give you a personalised report of your results, unless your employing organisation arranges this for you.
+- Use an independent provider to process your feedback and give you an anonymised report of your results, unless your employing organisation arranges this for you.
 Use this report to reflect on what your feedback says about your practice and discuss this at your appraisal.

 If a patient lacks capacity to consent, or refuses treatment, treatment can be given compulsorily.
 It is Dr O’Neill’s responsibility to independently assess patients and to authorise reasonable and appropriate treatment.